datumorphism/datumorphism.github.io/_wiki/statistics/correlation-coefficient.md

 ---
-title: "Correlation Coefficient and Covariance for Numerical Data"
+title: "Correlation Coefficient and Covariance for Numeric Data"
-excerpt: "Detecting correlations using correlations for numerical data"
+excerpt: "Detecting correlations using correlations for numeric data"
 last_modified_at: 2018-11-18
 toc: true
 category: